jeremyosborne/confetti-pigs-in-space/README.txt

   global variables.
 * Cut down on the globals, and rename the main app.js to game.js.
 * Bring linting back into the code build process.
-* TODO: Make anti-collision formulas for when I want to know when something is no longer colliding with something else.
+* Make anti-collision formulas for when I want to know when something is no longer colliding with something else.
+* Switch the targets testing for their removal by having them test for an anti collision against the world object.
+* TODO: Add a travel velocity to the targets.
-* TODO: Have the targets fly in from all sides.
+* TODO: Have the targets fly in from random locations around the world.